CaTeNdrE/gas-gmail-add-parent-of-nested-label/README.md

 # gas-gmail-add-parent-of-nested-label

-Google Apps Script that adds ancestors' labels to Gmail messages labelled with one of their descendants.
+Google Apps Script that adds ancestors' labels to Gmail messages labeled with one of their descendants.

 The goal of this script is to create a Gmail label search experience more akin to a directory search without having to duplicate and combine filter rules.